Meshael-S/autoencoder/README.md

 The code will first perform statistical feature extraction using the process_statistical function.
 Then, it will train an autoencoder and extract features using the prepare_automatic and process_automatic functions.
-Code Overview

 Statistical Feature Extraction

 The process_statistical function extracts features such as:
   Number of peaks
   Mean GSR
   Maximum peak amplitude
   Phasic and tonic components
   Automatic Feature Extraction
   The prepare_automatic function preprocesses the EDA data and trains an autoencoder.
   The process_automatic function uses the trained autoencoder to extract latent features.

 Notes
 The code includes an example of reshaping and segmenting EDA data.
 The autoencoder architecture consists of 14 layers (7 encoder layers and 7 decoder layers).